 The Co-operative measures goodwill as the fair value of the consideration transferred, including the recognized amount of any non-controlling interest acquired, less the fair value of the identifiable assets acquired, and liabilities assumed, all measured as at the acquisition date.
-Goodwill is assigned to appropriate CGUs or groups of CGUs and tested annually for impairment.
+Goodwill is assigned to appropriate cash generating unit (CGU) or groups of CGUs and tested annually for impairment.
 Impairment losses are recognized in comprehensive income and are not subject to reversal.